Boško Obradović: 2017 presidential campaign

 In September 2016, Dveri announced that Obradović would be their candidate for the Serbian presidential election in 2017.
 Obradović officially started his ground campaign in Čačak on 13 January 2017.

 On 3 March 2017, Federica Mogherini visited the Serbian parliament as an envoy of the European Union to discuss Serbia's accession into the European Union.
 During her speech, Obradović and his party members silently held up signs saying "Serbia does not believe Brussels" written in both English and Serbian.
 This was in stark contrast to Vojislav Šešelj and the MPs from the Serbian Radical Party, who chanted in protest throughout Mogherini's speech.
 After the speech, Obradović suggested that he thought the chanting was secretly agreed in advanced as a political stunt between Šešelj and Prime Minister Vučić.

 On 28 March 2017, Obradović attended a protest on pensions after being invited by pensioners due to their state-mandated pension reductions.
 One of Obradović's opponents in the presidential race, Vuk Jeremić, also attended the protest.
-The next day, he traveled to Germany, where he was invited to visit the parliament of Baden-Württemberg by Jörg Meuthen from the political party Alternative for Germany.
+The next day, he travelled to Germany, where he was invited to visit the parliament of Baden-Württemberg by Jörg Meuthen from the political party Alternative for Germany.
 In return, Obradović invited Meuthen to visit Serbia as a guest of Dveri.

 Obradović placed sixth overall out of the eleven candidates in the presidential election, recording 2.29% of the national vote.
 After the election, he stated that he was unsatisfied with the results, and that the elections should be held again due to irregularities.